AmbroseKage/Vision-Systems/README.md

-# Computer Vision Systems – Lab Exercises (AGH AiR, 2nd Year)
+# Computer Vision Systems – Lab Exercises

 This repository contains my lab work from the course **Systemy Wizyjne (Computer Vision Systems)** during the second year of Automation and Robotics at AGH University of Science and Technology.